SatyajeetVishwakarma/ShiftIt/README.md

 ## User guide

 ShiftIt installs itself in the menu bar (optionally it can be completely hidden).
-It provides a set of actions that manipulates windows positions and sizes.
+It provides a set of actions that manipulate windows positions and sizes.
 Following is an example of list of actions available:

 ![Screenshot Menu](https://raw.github.com/fikovnik/ShiftIt/develop/docs/schreenshot-menu.png)